Juliafrances28/React/README.md

   ## Installation
   First, npm create-react-app my-app
- Then install the following:  npm install, npm install express , npm install bootstrap
+ Then install the following:  npm install, npm install express, npm install bootstrap

   ## Running
    To run the site off your local machince use the following command: npm run start

   ## Usage
-  To create a site that will showcase my background and new skills to future potential employers
+  To create a site that will showcase my background and new skills to potential future employeers

   ## license
    MIT